iSnow/marklet/README.md

 </plugin>
 ```

-This will generate the javadoc report into the project directory under project subfolder ``doc/``.
+This will generate the javadoc report into the project directory under project subfolder ``doc``.

 ## Java 8 doclint issues.